frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 y_{n+1} = y_n + \frac{\Delta t}{6} (k_1 + 2k_2 + 2k_3 + k_4)
 $$

-Often this is used with an additional "adaptive step size" feature which adjusts the step size based on the error of the previous step.
-This is not implemented here, but it is worth noting that the error of the RK4 method is of the order of $\Delta t^5$ and so the error of the solution (and the utility of its implementation) can be estimated by comparing the solve times and solutions of two different step sizes, $\Delta t$ and $\Delta t / 2$ (V. Sing. *JETIR.* **2018**).
+While not implemented here yet, often accompanying RK4 is an additional "adaptive step size" feature which adjusts the step size based on the error of the previous step.
+The error of the RK4 method is of the order of $\Delta t^5$ and so the error of the solution can be estimated by comparing the solutions of two different step sizes, $\Delta t$ and $\Delta t / 2$ (V. Sing. *JETIR.* **2018**).

 ## implementing DSC data for cure profiles